-- o a current age of 50 years old, retiring at 65 years old; - o a current pot size of £2,824; and - o no further contributions being made over the period.
+- a current age of 50 years old, retiring at 65 years old; - o a current pot size of £2,824; and - no further contributions being made over the period.

 The return on assets assumption is based on the Scheme's investment strategy target which is equal to gilts + 3.74% per annum, gross of fees.
 The best estimate returns for gilts was 1.62% per annum and, therefore, this gives an estimate of the absolute gross return on the Scheme assets of 5.36% per annum.
-Inflation is assumed to be 3.40% per annum and fees are expected to be 0.44% per annum.
+Inflation is assumed to be 3.40% per annum and fees are expected to be 0.57% per annum.
 This fee includes the fiduciary management fee, underlying asset management fee and expected transaction costs.
+This example uses assumptions which are based on the FCA's Conduct of business sourcebook (CoBS) as at 6 April 2021.

-Value for Members
+Value for Members assessment

 The Trustee is required to assess the extent to which the charges and transaction costs set out above represent good value for members.
-In the context of the scheme design and benefit structure, as explained above, the Trustee believes that that the charges and transaction costs provide value for members.
+In the context of the scheme design and benefit structure, as explained above, the Trustee believes that that the charges and transaction costs do not provide value for members.

-However, given the benefit structure of the Scheme and the size and nature of the DC benefits within the Scheme, it is difficult to undertake, on a like for like basis, a detailed assessment of the value for money of the current investment options relative to their charges.
+Given the benefit structure of the Scheme and the size and nature of the DC benefits within the Scheme, it has been difficult to undertake, on a like for like basis, a detailed assessment of the value for money of the current investment options relative to their charges.

-Nevertheless, such as the John Heathcoat Pension Scheme must carry out a more detailed Value for Members (VfM) assessment and include the findings in the annual Chair's Statement.
+Nevertheless, the John Heathcoat Pension Scheme must carry out a more detailed Value for Members (VfM) assessment and include the findings in the annual Chair's Statement.

-The VfM assessment involves self-assessing the quality of the administration and governance with reference to seven key metrics and comparing the scheme's costs and charges, and net returns, against at least three other comparator schemes.
+A VfM assessment should involve self-assessing the quality of the administration and governance with reference to seven key metrics and comparing the scheme's costs and charges, and net returns, against at least three other comparator schemes.